 Other health problems are brought about by improper care and neglect.

 Obesity is caused by too much food or lack of exercise.
-Put Bullmastiffs are prone to accumulating excessive body fat.
+Put Bullmastiffs are prone to accumulating excess body fat.

 They can also suffer from hip dysplasia.
-This condition can reduce their level of activity and result to osteoarthritis.
+This condition can reduce their level of activity and result in osteoarthritis.

 Hypothyroidism is also a health condition that Pit Bullmastiff can suffer from.
 This is where the dog’s thyroid gland does not produce enough hormones, leading to the loss of metabolic organ functions.